vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.LogonForm/README.md

 # Logon Form

-Displays a Logonform that allows users to log into the website.
+Displays a Logon form that allows users to log into the website.
 Authentication requires a valid user name and password.

 # Installation